18F/tanf-prototype/README.md

   Note:  this will make it so that anybody can supply an email address and password and get in.
 It basically disables authentication.

-### Updating the App in cloud.gov
+### Updating the App in cloud.gov by hand

-If you want to update the app:
-* Run `./deploy-cloudgov.sh` to push the changes up that are in your current directory.
+If you want to update the app, run `./deploy-cloudgov.sh` to push the changes up that are in your current directory.
+Database migrations will automatically be run after each deploy.
+This will cause a minute or two of downtime.
-* If you also have database schema changes (new columns or changes to existing ones), you will need to re-run `./deploy-cloudgov.sh updatedb"`.

-### Connect to the database

-You can get into the database by doing `cf connect-to-service tanf tanf-db`.
-This will give you a postgres psql prompt, and you can do whatever queries you want.
-The `upload_*` tables are what contain all the data.

 ### Set up CI/CD